apecloud/kbcli/docs/user_docs/cli/kbcli_addon_install.md

 ### Options

 ```
+      --cluster-chart-repo string      specify the repo of cluster chart, use the url of 'kubeblocks-addons' by default (default "https://jihulab.com/api/v4/projects/150246/packages/helm/stable")
+      --cluster-chart-version string   specify the cluster chart version, use the same version as the addon by default
       --force                          force install the addon and ignore the version check
   -h, --help                           help for install
       --index string                   specify the addon index index, use 'kubeblocks' by default (default "kubeblocks")
+      --path string                    specify the local path contains addon CRs and needs to be specified when operating offline
       --version string                 specify the addon version
 ```

 ### Options inherited from parent commands